harness/developer-hub/docs/platform/Secrets/Secrets-Management/11-add-a-google-cloud-secret-manager.md

 ### Use the credentials of a specific Harness Delegate (IAM role, service account, etc)

 If you select this option, Harness will authenticate using the IAM role assigned to the specific delegate you select.
+This would be the Application Default Credentials.

+For more information, go to [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials).

 You can select a delegate using a Delegate Selector.

 Click **Continue**.